rocky-linux/documentation/docs/guides/desktop/mate_installation.md

     ## 9: Introduction

     The development team for Rocky Linux 9 have made installing MATE, and other popular desktop environments, easy by including live images.
 A live image, for those that may not know what that is, is a bootable image that will load the OS without installation.
 Once loaded, you have the option to install it to your machine's disk drive and use it.
+In addition to the live image instructions, we have included installation instructions for those of you who want to install MATE after the OS has already been installed.

+    ## 9: MATE from Live Image

-    ## 9: Get, Verify, and Write the MATE Live Image
+    ### 9: Get, Verify, and Write the MATE Live Image

     Prior to installation, the first step is to download the live image and write that to a DVD or a USB thumb drive.
 As stated earlier, the image will be bootable, just like any other installation media for Linux.
-You can find the latest MATE image in the download section for Rocky Linux 9 [live images](https://dl.rockylinux.org/pub/rocky/9.0/live/x86_64/).
+You can find the latest MATE image in the download section for Rocky Linux 9 [live images](https://dl.rockylinux.org/pub/rocky/9.1/live/x86_64/).
 Note this particular link assumes x86_64 as your architecture, and as of this writing, that is the only architecture this particular live image is available for.
 Download both the live image and checksum files.

     Now verify the image with the CHECKSUM file using the following (note this is an example!
 Make sure your image name and CHECKSUM files match):

     ```
-    sha256sum -c CHECKSUM --ignore-missing Rocky-9.0-MATE-x86_64-20220912.1.iso.CHECKSUM
+    sha256sum -c CHECKSUM --ignore-missing Rocky-9.1-MATE-x86_64-20221124.0.iso.CHECKSUM
     ```

     If all goes well, you should receive this message:

     ```
-    Rocky-9.0-MATE-x86_64-20220912.1.iso: OK
+    Rocky-9.1-MATE-x86_64-20221124.0.iso: OK
     ```

     If the checksum for the file returns OK, you are now ready to write your ISO image to your media.
 This procedure is different depending the OS you are using, the media, and the tools.
 We are assuming here that you know how to write the image to your media.

-    ## 9: Booting
+    ### 9: Booting

     This again is different by machine, BIOS, OS, etc.  You'll need to make sure that your machine is set to boot to whatever your media is (DVD or USB) as the first boot device.
 You should be presented with this screen if you are successful: